Microsoft/azure-docs.pt-pt/articles/iot-hub/iot-hub-troubleshoot-error-409002-linkcreationconflict.md

 ## <a name="symptoms"></a>Sintomas

-Vê o erro **409002 LinkCreationConflict** registado em registos de diagnóstico, juntamente com a desconexão do dispositivo ou falha de mensagem nuvem-dispositivo.
+Vê o erro **409002 LinkCreationConflict** em registos juntamente com a desconexão do dispositivo ou falha de mensagens nuvem-dispositivo.

 <!-- When using AMQP? -->